wp-plugins/cticker/readme.txt

 Tested up to: 4.1.1
 Stable tag: 1.0

+CTickers is an awesome, super lightweight plug-in for your WordPress website which allow you to show your Post or News as a Ticker.

 == Description ==

-CTickers is an awesome, super lightweight plug-in for your WordPress website which allow you to show your Post or News as a Ticker.The plug-in will help you to using your News or Post as a ticker in your WordPress theme.
+CTicker will help you to using your News or Post as a ticker in your WordPress theme.
 You can embed news or post using the CTicker shortcode in everywhere you want, even in theme files.

 Wanna see how it works?
 Click here: http://demo.coderexperts.com/cticker/